Sunday, August 4, 2013

 Calpernia: Right now, I'm enjoying the live performance the most.
 As a child, I performed traditional music with my family on Violin and other instruments, and currently, I do live shows in Cabaret, Traditional Music, and even tour with my friend, cult superstar, and singer/songwriter Patrick Wolf.

-Monika: Have you got any new projects in the pipeline?
+Monika: Do you have any exciting new projects in the works?

 Calpernia: My campaign for OCC Makeup's Fall collection in Sephora stores nationwide will debut soon.
 I am scheduled to tour for the launches in New York, LA, and other major cities, where I will also sing at the after-parties.